sagemath/sagewiki_to_gh-2022-10-10/days77.md

 This workshop is also "Sage Days 77", part of a long tradition of [[Workshops|Sage Days]].

-The workshop is funded by [[http://opendreamkit.org/|OpenDreamKit]], with material help from the Laboratoire de Recherche en Informatique, the Mathematics and the Computer Science Departments at Université Paris-Sud, Orsay.
+The workshop was funded by [[http://opendreamkit.org/|OpenDreamKit]], with material help from the Laboratoire de Recherche en Informatique, the Mathematics and the Computer Science Departments at Université Paris-Sud, Orsay.

 = Participants =